 Ronald Goldman, Ph.D.

-Ronald Goldman, Ph.D. (psychology), is a researcher, educator, writer, and Executive Director of the Circumcision Resource Center in Boston, a nonprofit educational organization.
+Ronald Goldman, Ph.D., a psychologist, educator, and writer, is the founder and Executive Director of the Circumcision Resource Center in Boston, a nonprofit educational organization.
 His groundbreaking investigation of the unacknowledged adverse psychological and social aspects of circumcision includes hundreds of contacts with men, parents, Jews, and medical and mental health professionals.

 Dr. Goldman is internationally known for his work on circumcision and is the author of Circumcision: The Hidden Trauma and Questioning Circumcision: A Jewish Perspective.
 The first book, with a foreword by renowned anthropologist Ashley Montagu, is endorsed by dozens of professionals in mental health, medicine, and social science.
-His book addressing Jewish concerns is endorsed by five rabbis among others.
+It includes original work on the connections between circumcision and trauma for infants and the men they become.
+His book addressing Jewish circumcision is endorsed by five rabbis among others.
+It is the first such work to critically examine the ritual.
 Other writing has appeared in medical journals, newspapers, parenting publications, and Jewish periodicals.